-7.6.1 If the county timely receives a mail ballot from an eligible elector in an envelope that is missing or lacks the correct self-affirmation, the county must contact the elector by mail and by electronic mail, if available, within three calendar days of receiving the ballot but no later than two calendar days after election day.
+7.6.1 If the county timely receives a mail ballot from an eligible elector in an envelope that is missing or lacks the correct self-affirmation, the county must contact the elector in writing within three calendar days of receiving the ballot but no later than two calendar days after election day.
 The county must use the letter and affidavit prescribed by the Secretary of State and keep a copy as part of the official election record.
 If the county receives the completed affidavit no later than the eighth day after election day, the county must count the ballot.
-A county that receives a ballot from a voter with a disability covered under section 1-5-706, C.R.S., in an unofficial envelope must accept the ballot for processing if the envelope also contains a signed application from the voter.